e-merlin/eMERLIN_CASA_pipeline/README.md

                                  Inputs file to use.
 Default is inputs.ini

-  -r          RUN_STEPS [RUN_STEPS ...]
+  -r RUN_STEPS
-  --run-steps RUN_STEPS [RUN_STEPS ...]
+  --run-steps RUN_STEPS
-                                 Whitespace separated list of steps to run.
-Apart from individual steps, it also accepts "all",
+                                 List of steps to run (space or comma-separated).
+For example:
+                                 "flag_apriori flag_manual average" or "flag_apriori,flag_manual,average"
-                                 "pre_processing" and "calibration"
+                                 Also accepts "all", "pre_processing" and "calibration"

-  -s           SKIP_STEPS [SKIP_STEPS ...]
+  -s SKIP_STEPS
-  --skip-steps SKIP_STEPS [SKIP_STEPS ...]
+  --skip-steps SKIP_STEPS
-                                 Whitespace separated list of steps to skip
+                                 List of steps to skip (space or comma-separated)

   -l
   --list-steps                   Show list of available steps and exit

-  init                           Initialize a new project directory with config files init --force                   Overwrite existing config files when initializing
+  --init                         Initialize a new project directory with config files --init --force                 Overwrite existing config files when initializing
 ```

 You can get the list of available steps with: